What is hand numbness?

-Compression of the nerves that supply sensation to the hand can occur in cervical radiculopathy, thoracic outlet syndrome, cubital tunnel syndrome, carpal tunnel syndrome, radial tunnel syndrome, ulnar tunnel syndrome, and from pressure caused by ganglion cysts of the hand.
-This compression may cause hand numbness.
+Compression of the nerves that supply sensation to the hand can be caused by a wide variety of things, including cervical radiculopathy, thoracic outlet syndrome, cubital tunnel syndrome, carpal tunnel syndrome, radial tunnel syndrome, ulnar tunnel syndrome, and from pressure caused by ganglion cysts of the hand.
+This compression may cause hand numbness and tingling.

 What are the symptoms of hand numbness?

 Hand numbness results in the inability to distinguish between hot and cold or to sense pain.
 Sensation may be altered and replaced by a feeling of pins and needles, burning, aching, or even shooting pain.
 This may result in clumsiness when using the hands for motor activity.